MetaMask/dapps/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### Release

+The project follows the same release process as the other projects in the MetaMask organization.

+1. Choose a release version.

+   - The release version should be chosen according to SemVer.
+Analyze the changes to see whether they include any breaking changes, new features, or deprecations, then choose the appropriate SemVer version.
+See [the SemVer specification](https://semver.org/) for more information.

+2. If this release is backporting changes onto a previous release, then ensure there is a major version branch for that version (e.g. `1.x` for a `v1` backport release).

+   - The major version branch should be set to the most recent release with that major version.
+For example, when backporting a `v1.0.2` release, you'd want to ensure there was a `1.x` branch that was set to the `v1.0.1` tag.

+4. Create a release PR branch using the following syntax `release/x.x.x`.

+4. Run `yarn auto-changelog` on the release branch and check that the changelog is correctly formatted.

+   - Generally any changes that don't affect consumers of the package (e.g. lockfile changes or development environment changes) are omitted.
+Exceptions may be made for changes that might be of interest despite not having an effect upon the published package (e.g. major test improvements, security improvements, improved documentation, etc.).
+   - Try to explain each change in terms that users of the package would understand (e.g. avoid referencing internal variables/concepts).
+   - Consolidate related changes into one change entry if it makes it easier to explain.

+5. Dev review and QA the release.

+   - If changes are made to the base branch, the release branch will need to be updated with these changes and review/QA will need to restart again.
+As such, it's probably best to avoid merging other PRs into the base branch while review is underway.

 ### Deployments

 - Make sure you have the netlify client configured with your credentials and you have access to the project.